AccessMod 3.0: computing geographic coverage and accessibility to health care services using anisotropic movement of patients

 The first step in the analysis consists in targeting the most populated cell in the population grid, as it is considered to be more cost-effective to locate a health facility where the largest number of people is concentrated.
 Using a user-specified maximum travelling time, AccessMod then generates a first catchment area in order to determine which type of facility to implement at this location by looking at a health capacity table also provided by the user.
 This table defines the type(s) of health facilities that can be implemented, the corresponding minimum population coverage required for a cost-effective implementation, and the corresponding population coverage capacity.

 Once the appropriate health facility type is selected, AccessMod uses the population coverage capacity and maximum travelling time to design the real catchment area following the same procedure than for analyzing an existing network.
 The maximum extension of the catchment area is obtained, results are stored in the outputs file and the analysis goes on to the next most populated cell in the grid and proceeds to the implementation of the second health facility.
 This iterative process continues until the specified number of facilities is reached.
 Details of the algorithm are described in the AccessMod user guide .

-population grid containing the distribution of the population that could not be attributed to any health facility in the network.
-This grid can be used in a subsequent scaling-up analysis
+- a population grid containing the distribution of the population that could not be attributed to any health facility in the network.
+This grid can be used in a subsequent scaling-up analysis;

 All these layers have been projected into the country specific UTM (zone 36) projection in order to have meters as map units.
 Note that we are only using a small subset of health facilities from the complete existing network, as well as only a part of the road network (main roads only).
 The results shown here are therefore only illustrative and must not be considered as reflecting the current level of health accessibility within this area (see the WHO/REACH TRUST/EQUINET/TARSC report for an example of a complete assessment of access to HIV/AIDS care conducted in Malawi).